usc-isi-i2/rltk/docs/index.rst

    >>> rltk.levenshtein_distance('abc', 'abd')
    1

-In RLTK, you can simply load the the resource you need and give it name, then reuse it by name in later methods.
+In RLTK, you can simply load the resource you need and give it a name, then reuse it by name in later methods.

 Example 2::